sylwek845/Jira-PR-Info/README.md

 2. Jira API token should be added to [repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) with the desired name for the token value .
 3. The Jira username must correspond to the email address of the user account used to generate the Jira API token.
 This username should be set as a secret key in the repository's secrets under the chosen name for the username value.

-> [!NOTE]
-> This build makes use of Jira REST API V2, which means that the Markdown formatting in Jira and GitHub pull requests may not perfectly align.
-While certain advanced formatting features may not translate precisely, basic elements like plain text, bullet points, and paragraphs remain consistent between the two platforms.

 > [!Contribution]
 > Please raise a Pull Request to contribute.
 > Remember to run `ncc build src/index.js` -> More info https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action